 Nonetheless, we think the guidance can be helpful as educational material.
 In our view, the main blocking issues for applying materiality do not relate to the understanding of materiality but the more costly process of actively applying and justifying materiality judgement.
 In this context, we think the proposed guidance might have merits by providing a form of compendium and reminder about the concept of materiality and its implications for preparing financial statements.
-For example, the guidance could be helpful for preparers in discussion with enforcement bodies as an additional point of reference for explaining and justifying the process of materiality application.
 It might also be helpful in reminding preparers to exercise a constant review process whether disclosures are still considered to be material compared to previous reporting periods.

-Furthermore, the guidance is helpful in making preparers aware that materiality judgement must be considered in different contexts, ie materiality in the context of different roles/objectives of providing information that is often missing in current IFRSs.
+Furthermore, the guidance is helpful in making preparers aware that materiality judgement must be considered in different contexts, i.e. materiality in the context of different roles/objectives of providing information that is often missing in current IFRSs.
 For example, the Practice Statement refers to the distinction of primary financial statements versus the notes and their different roles.
 So far, this distinction does not exist in current IFRSs but will be proposed in the upcoming Discussion Paper in the Principles of Disclosure project as amendment to IAS 1.